EigenBench: A Comparative Behavioral Measure of Value Alignment: Baselines

 Note that we do not provide the judge the ground-truth label for the question in order to preserve the construction of our judge lenses $u_i$ as reflective of a model's competence as a judge, otherwise all the judge lenses would be exactly the same, and EigenBench would just return the known performances of the models.
 We train our usual BTD model on these trits to learn a trust matrix $T$, where $T_{ij}$ summarizes how much judge $M_i$ agrees with evaluee $M_j$'s answer choices.
 The resulting trust vector $\textbf{t}$ then gives us a consensus judgment of the population's accuracy on GPQA, which can be interpreted as a consensus ranking of the population's performance on GPQA, based entirely on each others' beliefs in the correct answers.

 Remarkably, the EigenBench scores yield a ranking that is only 12 adjacent swaps away from the ground-truth ordering (Kendall–tau coefficient of $\tau\approx0.77$).
-To put this into perspective, the probability that a uniformly random ranking of 15 items would lie this close to the ground truth is on the order of $10^{-6}$---a chance of roughly one in two hundred thousand.
+To put this into perspective, the probability that a uniformly random ranking of 15 items would lie this close to the ground truth is roughly one in two hundred thousand.
 In other words, EigenBench produces a ranking that is far more aligned with the ground truth than a random ordering, despite never being given the ground-truth labels.
 This strongly supports our claim that EigenBench is capable of generating meaningful and interpretable rankings for subjective traits, where no objective ground truth exists.
 See Appendix~\ref{app:gpqa} for the full EigenBench output.